saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 #### EBS vs. Instance Store
 * Some instance do not come with Root EBS volumes
 * Instead, they come with “instance Store”
-* Instance store is physically attached to the machine
+* Instance store is physically attached to the machine.
+EBS is a network drive.
 * Pros:
     * Better I/O performance
+    * Data survives reboot
+    * Good for buffer/cache/scratch data/temporary content
 * Cons:
-    * On termination, the instance store is lost
+    * **On termination, the instance store is lost**
     * You can’t resize the instance store
     * Backups must be operated by the user
 * Overall, EBS-backed instances should fit most applications workloads

-#### EB Deployment Modes
-- Single Instance mode: Great for development environment
-- High Availability with Load Balancer mode: Great for production environments

-What if you want to update each deployment
-- **All at once (deploy on the go)**
-  - Fastest, but instances aren't available to serve traffic for awhile (longer downtime)
-  - No additional cost
-- **Rolling update**
-  - update a few (bucket) instances at a time, and then move onto the next bucket when the current ones become healthy
-  - You can set the bucket size
-  - Application will run below capacity during update
-  - At some point, the application will run both versions simultaneously
-  - Can be a very long deployment time depending on number of instances running
-  - No additional cost
-- **Rolling update with additonal batches**
-  - Similar to rolling updates but you spin up new instances to move the batch (so the old application is still available)
-  - Application is running at capacity
-  - You can set the bucket size
-  - Additional batches are removed at the end of the deployment
-  - Small additional cost (due to additional running instances)
-  - Great for production environments
-- **Immutable**
-  - Spins up new instances in a new ASG, deploys versions to these instances and then swaps all the instances when everything is healthy
-  - Zero downtime
-  - New code is deployed on new instances in a temporary ASG
-  - High cost, double capacity
-  - Longest deployment
-  - Quick rollback in case of failures (new ASG will be terminated)
+#### EFS - Elastic File System
+* Managed NFS (Network File System) that can be mounted on many EC2, across many different AZ.
+* EFS - works wirh EC2 instances in multi-AZ. whereas EBS locked to AZ
+* Highyly available, scalable, **expensive** (3 times cost of GP2), pay per use
+* Use cases - content management, web serving, data sharing etc.
+* Uses NFSv4.1 protocol
+* Uses security group to access control
+* KMS encryption at rest
+* **Compatible with only POSIX file system (Linux) that has a standard file API.
+Only these can be mounted on NFS.
+NOT WINDOWS**
+* Scales automatically, pay-per use, no capacity planning
+* Scale - massive scale.
+10GB+/throughput.
+Can grow to Peta Bytes scale automatically.
+* Performance mode - for big data and Media processing. has higher latency, higher throughput and highly parallel.
+* General purpose mode - latency sensitive. (web server, CMS etc.)
+* Storage Tiers: You can setup in such a way that you can move after N days - LifeCycle Management
-  - Best for production environements
+  * Standard - for frequently accessed files

-#### Deployment Mechanism
-- Describe dependancies
-  - (requirements.txt for python, package.json for node.js)
-- Package code as zip
-- Zip file is uploaded to each EC2 machine
-- Each EC2 machine resolves dependencies (SLOW)
-- Optimization in case of long deployments:
-  - Package dependencies with source code to improve deployment performance and speed
+  * Infrequent access (EFS-IA) - cost to retrieve files.
+But much lower price to store

-#### EBS Summary
+#### EBS vs EFS Summary
+* EBS:
   * EBS can be attached to only one instance at a time
   * EBS are locked at the AZ level
   * Migrating an EBS volume across AZ means first backing it up (snapshot), then recreating it in the other AZ
   * EBS backups use IO and you shouldn’t run them while your application is handling a lot of traffic
   * Root EBS Volumes of instances get terminated by default if the EC2 instance gets terminated.
 (You can disable that)
+* EFS:
+  * Mounted to 100s EC2s in multiple AZs
+  * Share files.
+Only for Linux file systems
+  * 3 times more expensive to EBS.
+Save using EFS-IA
+  * Get billed for what you use in EFS. in EBS, you have to provision size in advance and will be charged for the provision.
 * In some cases, it's better to externalize your RDS database so that it won't get deleted when you delete your elastic beanstalk enviornment
 * Elastic Beanstalk relies on CloudFormation
+* To install EFS on the EC2 instances, we use a small package called amazon-efs-utils package

 #### EBS Volume Types - Use cases